 Using Facebook’s search features, look to see if there are any local community groups that may engage consumers nearby your business, you could also join industry relevant groups that would allow you to be a part of the conversations happening within your field.

-TOP TIP: Always read a group’s rules before joining and make sure you abide by them.
+TIP: Always read a group’s rules before joining and make sure you abide by them.
 Some groups have a strict policy on advertising your business and will kick you out if you don’t follow their rules!

 3. Add Products / Services